RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 The rocket being made for the client(s) listed above needs to be able to do the following:
 *  Thrust itself from ground in order to launch itself into the air
-*  Continue to propell itself in a largely vertical direction
+*  Continue to propel itself in a largely vertical direction
 *  Self-adjust propellant to its nozzle(s) in order to continue travelling in a controlled upwards direction
 *  Travel upwards at a velocity that demonstrates the rocket is being controlled by its on-board control systems